Rifat-Shuvo/DonationCampaining/README.md

 *** This site is fully interactive, And there have no complexity, That's why the site loaded super fast.

 *** This site is fully responsive.
 That's why in any device, this UI performs properly.

+*** The donation data is saved in the local storage & Shown in the pie chart form.

 # Technology: HTML, CSS, Javascript, React, Recharts, tailwind css, daisyui